SunneyF/GTRAP/README.md

 # Generalized TRAP
 Additional electronic materials for `Fotedar,S., Strömberg,A.-B., Almgren,T., Cedergren,S. A criterion space decomposition approach to generalized tri-objective tactical resource allocation`.
-We also share our public instances and the constant data used across instances ([Public Instances](https://github.com/SunneyF/RobustTRAP/blob/main/Instances_generated.zip)).
+We also share our public instances and the constant data used across instances ([Constant Data](https://github.com/SunneyF/GTRAP/blob/main/constant_data.csv)).
 For more information contact `sunney@chalmers.se`

 ## Instances
 Following are the details on the instances: